Safari 16 removes the "Enable Syncing Platform Authenticator" option from the developer menu.

 To set up Passkeys on your site, you will want to enable the feature by going to Security > Settings > Features > Login Security.

-Next, you will navigate to the Security > Settings > Configure > Login Security > Passwordless Login, ensure the Passkey checkbox is enabled and save the changes.
+Next, you will navigate to Security > Settings > Configure > Login Security > Passwordless Login, ensure the Passkey checkbox is enabled, and save the changes.

 Once you have enabled Passkeys, you can go to your WordPress Admin Menu > Users > Profile and scroll down to Passwordless Login, enable the feature for the user, and click on "Setup Passkeys."